Breinify/brein-api-library-python/documentation/additional/README.md

 Run [`about_you.py`](./about_you.py) to get information about where you are running the script from.

-For example, you may get output like:
+For example, you will get output like:

 ```
 You are in San Francisco, the local time there is 2017-04-18T15:30:55-07:00 and the weather is broken clouds.